matloff/regtools/README.md

 * Nicer implementation of ridge regression, with more meaningful scaling and better plotting.

-* Extension to nonlinear parametric regression with of Eickert-White technique to handle heteroscedasticity.
+* Extension to nonlinear parametric regression of Eicker-White technique to handle heteroscedasticity.

 * Misc. tools, e.g. Method of Moments estimation (including for